 This preview incorporates what I worked on for the past few months, fixes, improvements but mostly a brand new widget system.
 Widgets provide a way for theme designers to optionally define regions (widget areas) on their theme for end users to drag and drop pieces of UI (widgets) onto these areas to customize their site.

-I released Fanray v2.0-a3, building on v2.0-a2 released from two weeks ago.
-Thanks to CKEditor5's latest release, now we can embed in our posts YouTube and Vimeo videos.
+Thanks to CKEditor5's new media embed feature, now we can embed in our posts YouTube and Vimeo videos.

-Fanray v2.0-a1 has been released!
 Fanray v1.0 was a minimal viable blog, you could only post through a client like the Open Live Writer.
-Fanray v2 builds on v1 and introduces a brand new Admin Panel you can now easily manage your blog's posts, tags, images etc. Here are a few highlights and tips to get you started and please check out the Wiki for more details.
+The next release builds on v1 and introduces a brand new Admin Panel you can now easily manage your blog's posts, tags, images etc.

 It's been a year since v1.0 was released, to be able to release more often I need to put in more effort to issue management and planning.
 As part of that I want to have a Roadmap that highlights roughly what's coming in the foreseeable future, but first I need a versioning scheme that could work for me.